• Home

 ACCOUNTABILITY

-We believe that full accountability is the responsibility of our leaders and members, and is an appropriate expectation of this organization by those who support Assistance League’s work and those who receive its services.
+We believe that full accountability is the responsibility of our leaders and members, and is an appropriate expectation of this organization by those who support our work and those who receive its services.
 We believe that this responsibility demands and drives prudent fiscal and physical management, transparent internal and external relationships, implementation of quality programs, viable program assessment and reasoned evaluation of personnel and organizational performance.

 RESPECT